oredaze/dotfiles/README.md

 ```shell
 git clone https://github.com/oredaze/dotfiles.git .
 ```
-Then set your wallpaper.
+Then log out and in again, then set your wallpaper.
 You will most likely have a fully functional setup like mine then.

 ## Primary software and dependencies:
 - **Shell:** [zsh](https://github.com/zsh-users/zsh) + zsh-autosuggestions